sosy-lab/cpachecker/README.txt

    This example can also be abbreviated to: scripts/cpa.sh -predicateAnalysis doc/examples/example.c

+   On Windows, you need to use cpa.bat instead of cpa.sh.
+   Also, predicateAnalysis is currently not supported on Windows, so you need to use other analyses like explicitAnalysis.

 5. Additionally to the console output, there will be several files in the directory output/:
      ART.dot: Visualization of abstract reachability tree (Graphviz format) cfa*.dot: Visualization of control flow automaton (Graphviz format)